 Optune provides you with a Hashtag library.
 The hashtags are meant to be copy-pasted, and then they're replaced by the corresponding information from your booking.
 For example, if you use #artistName in your template, then apply that template to a booking, the name of the artist will appear in place of the hashtag.
 This way, your template is transferrable to different bookings.
 Please see the hashtag FAQ for further instructions.

-At any time while you're creating your offer, you can see how it will look in a printed or pdf format by clicking Preview Print at the top of the page (this also automatically saves your template).
+At any time while you're creating your offer, you can see a clear overview of the information by clicking on Preview at the top of the page.
+To see how it looks in a printed or pdf format, click Print at the top right of the page.
 We recommend doing this especially just before you're ready to finish.

-Here's an example of the preview for the two-page template that we've just created:
+Here's an example of the Print preview for the two-page template that we've just created:

 You can see that the new template is now listed in your Templates folder.

-Let's apply the new offer template to an actual booking.
+Let's apply an offer template to an actual booking.

 From the Contracts & Offers page, click on the Optune logo at the top left to return to your Dashboard.
 Then go into your Bookings Overview at the top of the page.